calibancode/tidal-bitperfect/README.md

 - Output is written straight to ALSA (no player DSP), but:
   - Seeking is approximate on streaming/DASH inputs.
   - Some DACs do not accept packed 24-bit (`S24_3LE`).
 For reliability this app may output padded 24-in-32 PCM; sample rate is preserved.
+  - If padded 24-in-32 is rejected by ALSA, replug the DAC or use `plughw`/`default`.

 ## Desktop integration (Wayland)